How To Light Large Paintings

 Track lighting price guide for art lighting projects in New York

 Lighting a 2x2 foot artwork is simple.
 A single Zoom light or Multi light does the job.
 But once a piece reaches 4x4 feet or larger everything changes.
-The challenges multiply.
+The challenges multiply, which is why the lighting approach for old master artworks becomes essential.

-The bigger the artwork the more important beam control becomes.
+The bigger the artwork, the more important beam control becomes.
+This is a core principle of professional lighting for large artworks.
 Most homeowners and even many galleries underestimate this.
 You cannot treat a 2x3 metre painting like a small portrait.
 You have to light it like a wall installation.

 ————————————